NASCAR at Pocono results: Kyle Busch clinches playoffs with first Pocono win

 The drought is over.

-Kyle Busch won his first race in over a year on Sunday at Pocono Raceway after starting from the pole.
-Busch passed Kevin Harvick with fewer than 20 laps to go and never looked back as he earned his first checkered flag at the Tricky Triangle.
+Kyle Busch won his first race in more than a year, passing Kevin Harvick with fewer than 20 laps to go to win Sunday at Pocono Raceway.

 The win locks the 2015 NASCAR champion into the playoffs.
-Prior to Sunday's race, Busch was the first winless driver in simply based on merit, but now he can begin focusing on winning the title as opposed to chasing a playoff spot.
-Busch was one of our picks to win on Sunday.
+Prior to Sunday's race, Busch was the first winless driver in based on merit, but now he can begin focusing on winning the title as opposed to chasing a playoff spot.
+Busch was one of our picks to win Sunday.

-The No. 18 has now won at 23 of the 24 active Monster Energy NASCAR Cup Series tracks.
-Busch has still yet to make a trip to Victory Lane at Charlotte Motor Speedway.
+With his first win at Pocono, the No. 18 driver has now won at 23 of the 24 active Monster Energy NASCAR Cup Series tracks.
+Busch has still yet to make a trip to Victory Lane at Charlotte.

 The race began with a huge first lap pile up started by Matt Kenseth.
 While Kenseth didn't sustain much damage, Aric Almirola was forced to bring his wrecked No. 43 into the garage as his day ended early.
-This of course was all following a record-14 caution day at Indianapolis Motor Speedway last week that included a similar wreck on the final lap.
+This was all following a record-14 caution day at Indianapolis last week that included a similar wreck on the final lap.

 The rest of the race was relatively clean, with Busch edging out points leader Martin Truex Jr. in Stage 1 for his eighth mid-race win after leading 29 laps.
 Kenseth finished the stage on the lead lap despite the wreck.
 The No. 20 came into the pits late essentially sacrificing points for strategy.
 It paid off as Kenseth finished in the top 10.